open-telemetry/community/projects/contributor-experience.md

 contribute to this project in different ways.

-While in the beginning of the project contributors knew each other well and could share implicit in-group knowledge easily, the project has outgrown that phase a while ago and we see different kinds of problems, that make it hard for long-term contributors to maintain the project sustainably and for new-comers to enter the project easily.
+While in the beginning of the project contributors knew each other well and could share implicit in-group knowledge effortlessly, the project has outgrown that phase a while ago and we see different kinds of problems, that make it hard for long-term contributors to maintain the project sustainably and for new-comers to enter the project effortlessly.

 In this project proposal we suggest to form a cross-cutting special interest group that takes responsibility for driving contributor experience projects and that